filipecosta90/redis/deps/hdr_histogram/README.md

 ----------------------------------------------

-This port contains a subset of the 'C' port of High Dynamic Range (HDR) Histogram available at [github.com/HdrHistogram/HdrHistogram_c](https://github.com/HdrHistogram/HdrHistogram_c).
+This port contains a subset of the 'C' version of High Dynamic Range (HDR) Histogram available at [github.com/HdrHistogram/HdrHistogram_c](https://github.com/HdrHistogram/HdrHistogram_c).

 The code present on `hdr_histogram.c`, `hdr_histogram.h`, and `hdr_atomic.c` was Written by Gil Tene, Michael Barker,